Business Technical Assistance and Financing Plan

 This plan recommends creating a list of affected businesses following a disaster (which will be completed by the Economic Impact Assessment AG), at which point, the ERAP Executive Committee will ensure that one-on-one support is provided to each business owner.
 This is best achieved by using business case managers who will maintain communication with each business owner through the response and recovery phases of a disaster, to ensure those businesses have the support they need to make it through the difficult times.

 The case managers can be drawn from a variety of sources.
 They would likely be short term hires or contractors funded through emergency relief funds.
-They could be hosted by CFGT, TDCOC, LCIC or Trail FAIR.
+They could be hosted by CFSK, TDCOC, LCIC or Trail FAIR.
 As well, there are other community partners that may be able to assist with case management including The Skills Centre, Inside Job Consulting, and Kootenay Career Development Services.

 Timeline: During response, and immediate recovery up to 12 months following the event.